 If you’re curing your own home-grown hemp flower, this step is important.
 Before you cure, your hemp flower needs to hang upside down in a relatively dry and dark space with proper airflow for not less than seven days, at which point it’s time to remove all the excess plant material with a light trim.
 During this initial hang, you’ll notice your buds lose a lot of their volume— this is excess water evaporating away.

 Assuming that you’ve gathered a few clean glass jars, it’s time to fill them up with your bud.
 Fill your jars up until they are ¾ of the way full— it’s important to leave some room.

 After you fill your jar, shake it around a bit.
 Your hemp flower should move around freely.
 If the buds stick together, they need to dry out a bit more.
-Leave the top unscrewed and let it sit open for another 12 hours.
+Leave the top unscrewed and let it sit open for another 12 hours before retrying this step.